Updated: Feb 12, 2021

 The original R-Type was (probably) the first offender of this.
 Unfortunately, most of the R-Type clones that came after it suffered from the same problem, as you can see in the video below.

 [Amiga] Z-Out – Longplay

 Note the obligatory late-game ‘Aliens’ levels.
-This was a very common trope in ‘90s games
+This was very common in ‘90s games

 4) Sending you Back to the Start of the Level if you Die